neutrino/orienteering_app/README.md

 **Orienteering application is now running with Nginx as HTTP proxy, Unicorn as application server**

-If there are changes to code, sun `sudo service unicorn upgrade` to update changes to Unicorn.
+If there are changes to code, run `sudo service unicorn stop` and then start Unicorn again `sudo service unicorn start`.

 # Problems?